amaurok/GettingAndCleaningData/README.md

 ## Processing Description
 The script performs the following processing, in order to provide the output.
 <ul>
-1. Download the zip file from the web, and unzip it to a target folder.
+<li>1.
+Download the zip file from the web, and unzip it to a target folder.</li>
 2. Reads the test and training and train subject files.
 3. Reads the test and training files with the labels.
 4. Reads the features files.